cetz-package/cetz/src/util.typ

     .map(t => t.at(0))
 }

-/// Get stroke as a dictionary with all fields that are missing or auto set to their defaults
+/// Resolves a stroke into a usable dictionary with all fields that are missing or auto set to their defaults
-#let get-stroke(stroke) = {
+#let resolve-stroke(stroke) = {
   if stroke == none {
     return (paint: none, thickness: 0pt, join: none, cap: none, miter-limit: 4) }